The current members of the Roads Australia Board are:

 Along with almost 40 years experience in the transport industry, Neil holds undergraduate and postgraduate qualifications in engineering, an MBA and is a Fellow of three major UK engineering institutions.

-DEPUTY CHAIR - Phil Davies, Industry Director, Transport Planning and Advisory, AECOM
+DEPUTY CHAIR - Phil Davies, Director - Infrastructure Advisory, Asia Pacific, AECOM

 DEPUTY CHAIR - Dan Reeve, General Manager - Transport, SMEC Australia